 Have one more meeting.

-It’s a meeting where you give grace, a final chance, and clear guidance as far as what needs to improve and by what date you expect to see results.
+It’s a meeting where you give grace, a final chance, and clear guidance as far as what needs to improve – including a date by which you expect to see results.

 The meeting after this meeting will not be fun for anyone.

-It will be the last meeting – the very last one.
+A follow up meeting, if things don’t improve will actually be the last meeting – the very last one.
 The working relationship would be terminated at this point.

 According to my friend, the meeting before the last meeting usually produces one of two results rather quickly.

-Or a confirmation the last meeting is the right decision.
-Then it’s time to move.
+- Or a definite confirmation the last meeting is the right decision.

 Second, you have to have the fortitude to follow through if there isn’t improvement in performance.
-There is only one meeting before the last meeting.
+For this to be effective there can only one meeting before the last meeting.
 This is the hard part of leading.

 No leader enjoys replacing people.
 With the right person, and handled carefully, this can actually be a very affirming meeting which produces tremendous results.